Skip to content

-Estimating the current size of the 2026 DRC Bundibugyo virus outbreak: a joint Bayesian re-analysis of the McCabe et al. report
+Estimating the current size of the 2026 DRC Bundibugyo virus outbreak

 Authors: Sam Abbott, Kath Sherratt, Samuel Brand and Sebastian Funk.

-Data as of: 23 May 2026.
+Data as of: 22 June 2026.
 DRC counts come from the situation reports of the Institut National de Santé Publique (INSP); Uganda imports come from WHO.
-Estimates are reported as of this date; it can lag the update date above.
+The rendered report fills in the build date and the exact data cut-off automatically.

 Scope.
 This work is motivated by adding an external view of the current situation, based on our understanding of real-time infectious disease dynamics and the infection process that gives rise to observed epidemic surveillance counts.
 We are actively developing it and encourage feedback, so please get in touch.
 We fully support reuse and adaptation.
 Find out more in the contributing guide.